square/jetpack/README.markdown

 There are already many tools in existence that help developers run JRuby webapps on popular servlet containers, such as [trinidad](https://github.com/trinidad/trinidad), [warbler](https://github.com/jruby/warbler), [mizuno](https://github.com/matadon/mizuno), and [kirk](https://github.com/strobecorp/kirk).
-Jetpack is not fundamentally different from these tools: like thes rest of them it uses the [jruby-rack](https://github.com/jruby/jruby-rack) jar as a foundation.
+Jetpack is not fundamentally different from these tools: like the rest of them it uses the [jruby-rack](https://github.com/jruby/jruby-rack) jar as a foundation.
 The key differences are stylistic.

 Jetpack does: